LiamWilbraham/molz/README.md

 ```

 Now, we will use `molz` to detect over- and under-represented molecular fragments in molecues
-with a predicted HOMO energy of greater than -5 eV.
+with a predicted HOMO energy of less than than -6.3 eV and LUMO energy greater than -6.6 eV.

 We will use a relatively large number of fingerprint bits, to minimize
 [bit collisions](http://rdkit.blogspot.com/2014/02/colliding-bits.html).